 This is my morning routine before 8 am.
-Sometimes when I have less time, still I always try to follow each of my morning ritual for 10-15 minutes each.
+Sometimes when I have less time, still I always try to follow each of my morning rituals for 10-15 minutes.

-If you want to create a morning routine, but finding it hard to stick to it, here is what you can do to make your morning routine stick.
+If you want to create a morning routine, but find it hard to stick to it, here is what you can do to make your morning routine stick.
 It helps!